Wonnerup massacre: First punitive expedition

-On 22 February Dr Green came to ascertain the cause of Layman's death.
+On 23 February Dr Green came to ascertain the cause of Layman's death.
 Bussell and Molloy prepared warrants.
-They also prevailed on Bunny, a Noongar constable, to help, by holding him at the Bussell residence "until a conviction that he was true and zealous induced us to liberate him".
+They also prevailed on Bun-ni, a Noongar constable, to help, by holding him at the Bussell residence "until a conviction that he was true and zealous induced us to liberate him".
 Two young Noongar boys, described as spies, were caught at Wonnerup and told settlers that Gaywal had been speared in the thigh at Mollakup.
-The Bussells and Molloy went out at midnight towards Mollakup with Bunny as guide.
+The Bussells and Molloy went out at midnight towards Mollakup with Bun-ni as guide.
 The party comprised 13 people.
 After a day and a night, hiding in the sandhills and tracking a group of Noongar people, the settlers killed seven Noongar people and captured thirteen women and children.
 Gaywal was not part of the group of people killed or captured.

-The Bussells and other settlers then returned home.
-At that time Symmons, the Protector of Aborigines arrived and apparently was roundly abused by the settlers.
-The Noongar prisoners told the Bussells and Molloy that Gaywal was retreating westward.
-A small party led by Vernon Bussell and three other settlers remained at Wonnerup.
-On 27 February Vernon sent a message saying "bring ammunition we have none".
-Charles Bussell was sent out with weapons and reinforcements.
-Vernon Bussell then returned and reported that any Noongar guides they recruited were giving them conflicting information about Gaywal's whereabouts.
-Bunny had also been sent out to kill Gaywal and came back reporting that he had done this, but this was not so.
+Bun-ni was then sent out to kill Gaywal and came back reporting that he had done this, but this was not so.

 On 26 February Fanny Bussell noted in her diary: "In the evening John, Capt.
 Molloy and Mr. Northy returned.
 Capt.
 Molloy drank tea here.
 7 natives killed.
 Gaywal supposed to be wounded."

-Second larger punitive massacre

-On 27 February a larger massacre occurred.
-It was led by Molloy and John Bussell and comprised Charles, Vernon and Alfred Bussell and other settlers from the wider Busselton area.
+Although John Garrett Bussell and Captain John Molloy reported that five (not seven) people were killed, in fact a larger massacre occurred.
 Warren Bert Kimberly wrote an account of it in 1897 after talking to colonial settlers and Noongar survivors who remembered what happened.
-It is said that Molloy gave orders that no women or children were to be killed.
+Kimberly stated that Molloy gave orders that no women or children were to be killed.
 The majority of Noongar people were now hiding around Lake Minninup.
 Then:

 Oral history of the Waadandi Doonan people also says:

+Second and third punitive expeditions

+The Bussells and other settlers then returned home.
+At that time Charles Symmons, the Protector of Aborigines, arrived and apparently was roundly abused by the settlers.
+The Noongar prisoners told the Bussells and Molloy that Gaywal was retreating westward.
+A small party led by Vernon Bussell and three other settlers went to Mollakup, and took a group of Wardandi people hostage.
+On 27 February Vernon sent a message saying "bring ammunition we have none".
+Charles Bussell was sent out with weapons and reinforcements from Cattle Chosen, and Alfred Pickmore Bussell set out with another group of settlers from Wonnerup.
+When Alfred Bussell's party met Vernon's party, the Wardandi hostages ran away in fear and two Wardandi men were shot.
+John Garrett Bussell and his brothers then went out in a third punitive expedition, heading south to find Gaywal.
+They returned two days later saying that Bun-ni was not co-operating, so they would wait for Wardandi people to give Gaywal up.